k8ssandra/k8ssandra/docs/content/en/install/gke/_index.md

 Also available in followup topics are post-install steps and role-based considerations for [developers]({{< relref "/quickstarts/developer">}}) or [Site Reliability Engineers]({{< relref "/quickstarts/site-reliability-engineer">}}) (SREs).
 {{% /alert %}}

-## Deployment
+## Minimum deployment

-This topic covers provisioning the following infrastructure resources.
+This topic covers provisioning the following infrastructure resources as a minimum for production.
+See the [next section]({{< relref "#infrastructure-and-cassandra-recommendations" >}}) for additional considerations discovered during performance benchmarks.

 * 1x Google Compute Network (Virtual Private Cloud, or VPC)
 * 1x Subnet